 Are personal trainers and physiotherapists the same?

 No, a personal trainer is certified to prescribe exercise to improve the function of the body and to help clients reach their fitness goals.
 A physiotherapist is more highly qualified than a personal trainer, as they will have gone through university and gained a degree, which is not needed to become a PT.

 Not only will a physiotherapist be knowledgeable in musculoskeletal injuries, but they will also be able to treat and diagnose more complex issues, such as those of the cardiovascular (heart) and pulmonary (lung) systems.

-Personal trainers, on the other hand, tend to be more generalised in their approach to training the body.
-They often will work several muscle groups per session and will not hone in on one specific area of the body to target for injury treatment of prevention, unless specifically requested by the client, for example, a client wanting to go skiing may ask for specific injury prevention training.
+Personal trainers, on the other hand, tend to be more generalized in their approach to training the body.
+They often will work several muscle groups per session and will not hone in on one specific area of the body to target for injury treatment or prevention, unless specifically requested by the client, for example, a client wanting to go skiing may ask for specific injury prevention training.

 Can a personal trainer diagnose injuries?

 It’s highly unlikely that a personal trainer will have the skill or knowledge required to be able to assess an injury to the point where they can accurately pinpoint the cause and prescribe the correct exercise to treat the condition.

 Unfortunately, this does not always prevent PTs from trying to do so.
 I’ve seen plenty of PTs (and I’ll even hold my hands up to this myself), getting very excited when they have read about injuries and injury prevention techniques and see an opportunity to try to discover how a client has acquired an injury, and then to treat it themselves.